-4.5 No foundation shall project beyond the boundary or building line under a public place provided that an authorised officer may, if it is considered that the projection will not injuriously prejudice the installation of underground services of any nature, permit a projection not exceeding 200 millimetres, where the depth below ground level to the top of the projection exceeds 2 metres.
+4.5 No foundation shall project beyond the boundary or building line under a public place.
+An authorised officer may permit a projection, if it is considered that the projection will not injuriously prejudice the installation of underground services of any nature, and the projection does not exceed 200 millimetres, where the depth below ground level to the top of the projection exceeds 2 metres.